boulder-on/JPassport/README.md

 main differences with JPassport and JExtract are:

 * JExtract requires a header file, JPassport does not.
-* JExtract requires you to convert Java objects to MemoryAddress objects manually, JPassport will handle some conversions for you.
+* JExtract requires you to convert Java objects to MemoryAddress objects manually
-* JExtract builds the classes ahead of time, JPassport builds classes at run time.
+  * JPassport will handle many conversions for you.
+  * You can define interface methods to work with MemoryAddress objects and then do all of the memory management yourself.
+* JExtract writes .java files for you to include in your codebase
+  * JPassport can build classes at run time (there can be a time penalty of a few seconds, but the code for this is more compact and easy to work with)
+  * JPassport can write .java also for you to include in your codebase

 Which tool is right for you will greatly depend on your situation.